List of generation VI Pokémon

 The sixth generation (Generation VI) of the Pokémon franchise features 72 fictional species of creatures introduced to the core video game series in the 2013 Nintendo 3DS games Pokémon X and Y. Some Pokémon in this generation were introduced in animated adaptations of the franchise before X and Y. This generation featured the series' largest graphical overhaul: a shift from two-dimensional sprites to three-dimensional polygons.
 A new type (Fairy) was introduced for the first time since Gold and Silver in 1999, bringing the total to 18.
 Greater emphasis was placed on making Pokémon species more unique and in-tune with the culture and fauna of Europe, namely France.

 All Pokémon were created by a team of roughly 20 artists, led by Ken Sugimori and Hironobu Yoshida.
 For the first time in the franchise, the generation's legendary Pokémon—specifically Xerneas and Yveltal—were not designed by Sugimori alone; he requested the help of Atsuko Nishida to move their designs forward.

 The following list details the 72 Pokémon of Generation VI in order of their National Pokédex number.
 The first Pokémon, Chespin, is number 650 and the last, Volcanion, is number 721.
-Alternate forms that result in type changes and Mega evolutions are included for convenience.
+Alternate forms that result in type changes and Mega Evolutions are included for convenience.

 Design and development

+Pokémon are a species of fictional creatures created for the Pokémon media franchise.
+Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
+In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
+Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
+Each Pokémon have one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
+A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Development of Pokémon X and Y began in 2010 and the games were released worldwide on October 12, 2013.
-Director Junichi Masuda revealed the three main themes of Pokémon X and Y to be beauty, bonds and evolution.
+Director Junichi Masuda stated the three main themes of the games to be beauty, bonds and evolution.
 Beauty was the core focus and Masuda felt France to be a prime example of such; he brought a team to the country for study in 2011.
 With the games taking place in a region based on France (called Kalos), design inspiration stemmed more from European culture (e.g. the legendary trio of Xerneas, Yveltal and Zygarde have their roots in Norse mythology).
 More focus than usual was placed on giving new Pokémon unique elements for this generation.